Skip to main content

 In the example below, each ExamplePerson, will have a hfid composed of his/her lastname and firstname.

 • For an attribute, the valid format is <attributename>__value.
-Currently only value is supported but in the future the plan is to allow additional metadata to be used as well.
+Currently only value is supported but in the future, the plan is to allow additional metadata to be used as well.

 • For a relationship, the name of the relationship and the name of a unique attribute must be provided <relationshipname>__<attributename>__value.
-Only relationship of cardinality one are supported and the relationship must be mandatory.
+Only relationships of cardinality one are supported and the relationship must be mandatory.

 nodes: